refinedev/refine/documentation/docs/packages/documentation/routers/remix-router.md

 Since this is a client side approach, you can also use your `authProvider`'s `check` function inside server side functions (`loader`) to redirect unauthorized users to other pages using `redirect` from `@remix-run/node`.

 Using a server side approach is recommended but you can use any approach you want.

+There are two ways to do Server Side Authentication with Remix.
+You can choose one of the two methods according to your use case.

+1. You can store the user session as encrypted using `createCookieSessionStorage`.
+When you choose this method, all authentication information will remain on the server side.
+Check out the [Server Side Authentication with `createCookieSessionStorage`](#server-side-authentication-with-createcookiesessionstorage) section for more information.
+2. Self service cookies!
+You manage authentication cookies yourself.
+The plus of this method is that the Authentication information can also be used on the Client Side (recommended).
+Check out the [Server Side Authentication with Self service Cookie](#server-side-authentication-with-self-service-cookie) section for more information.

 ### Can I use nested routes?